 The next few lines control the filter.

-rqmod, this code uses a noise generator to modulate the filter resonance.
+rqmod, it uses a noise generator to modulate the filter resonance,

 which I believe stands for “low-frequency cubic,”